 7. A list of all IRB members, both primary members and alternates.
 The list shall identify the member’s name, earned degrees, member category (non-scientist, physician scientist, or other scientist), research experience, experience and expertise applicable to IRB deliberations, knowledge of or experience working with vulnerable populations, employment or other relationship with the Organization, affiliation status (whether the member or an immediate family member is affiliated with the Organization), and other members for whom the IRB member may alternate.

-8. Written JHM IRB policies and operations procedures.
+8. Written JHM IRB policies, guidances, Operations procedures, and forms.